-The lomito is Argentina’s answer to the philly cheese steak.
-Found in tiny bodegas lining the streets of Argentina, this mighty sandwich is the perfect lunch time meal.
-Topped with thinly cut steak and loaded with lettuce, tomato, cheese and an egg, it is mouth watering.
-It is the perfect substitute from the famous empanadas sold throughout Argentina.
-Make sure you come hungry though as one is more than enough for one and ample for two.
+The lomito is Argentina’s answer to the Philly cheesesteak.
+Found in tiny bodegas lining the streets of Argentina, this mighty sandwich is the perfect lunchtime food to try in Argentina.
+Topped with thinly cut steak and loaded with lettuce, tomato, cheese, and an egg, it is mouth-watering and certain to fill you up.
+It is a great alternative to ubiquitous empanadas sold throughout Argentina.
+Make sure you come hungry though as a whole one of these is a serious lunch!

 The Picada: A Smörgåsbord of Foods to Try in Argentina

 There is so much to say about the picada.
 My expectation of the picada in Argentina was a simple cheese and charcuterie platter like ones you might order in westernized countries.
 This, however, is not the case.
 My simple platter turned out to be over thirty tiny plates and larger hot plates.

 Upon our arrival, a spread of grilled veggies, marinated beans, and tapenades plus an oversize cheese, charcuterie, and olive platter lined the table which was set for two in our own private dining room.
 Over the course of the meal hot plates including empanadas, spaghetting and desert were also delivered to the table.
 Plus there was all you could drink wine (and water of course).
 Having arrived not knowing what to expect we left extremely impressed and extremely stuffed.
 Sufficed to say, this meal was one of our favorite adventures in Argentina.
 Find out more, including where to find this special experience, in our article on Mendoza.
 (Spoiler alert: it cost a lot less than you think!)